stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (aoneill2−stat6250): Are observations always equivalent to the number of rows of data regardless of whether any specific row has null data fields?
 - Answer (aoneill2−stat6250): Yes, each row of data is an "observation," whether all data fields have data or not.
 - Question (cyuan10−stat6250): Is the observations always the “rows” and variable always the columns?
--Answer (mcardoso3-stat6250):  Yes, rows are called observations while columns are called variables, so their statuses remain the same.
+- Answer (mcardoso3-stat6250):  Yes, rows are called observations while columns are called variables, so their statuses remain the same.
 - Question (yren10−stat6250): When comparing two observations in one data set, if one observation missing 1 variable value, are we still able to do the comparison?
 Are we still getting a correct result?
 - Question (akumar30−stat6250): Does missing value has any impact on total number of observation or variables in SAS Datasets?

 [Course Textbook Chapter 1, Problem 2]